Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 -- In the asset window, navigate to Assets/RaeCustoms/VRCLens_Custom/OSCController/OSCController_Params -- Check (Or Uncheck) the 'Synced' box on every XInput* parameter depending on weather or not you want it to sync
 --- DO NOT Unsync "OSCC_on"
+--- Warning - this customisation will reset if you reimport a new RaeCustoms unitypackage

 Steps: